Prostate Specific Antigen (cont.)

 What are age-specific reference ranges for serum PSA?

-The use of age-specific PSA ranges for the detection of prostate cancer is controversial.
+The use of age-specific PSA ranges for the detection of prostate cancer is helpful to avoid unnecessary investigations in older men with larger prostate glands.
 Not all studies have agreed that this is better than simply using a level of 4.0 ng/mL as the highest normal value.
 Nevertheless, due to the age-related growth of the prostate, the concept of adjusting the cutoff values based on age has helped reduce unnecessary prostate biopsies in older men to improve early prostate cancer detection.
 Below are the suggested age-adjusted values based on age and race.

 |Age Range (Years)||Asian Americans||African Americans||Caucasians|